IPS-LMU/The-EMU-SDMS-Manual/_book/query.md

 <p class="caption">(\#fig:amongstHierDomintation)Partial hierarchy depicting all annotation items that are dominated by the strong syllable (*S*) of the *Syllable* level (inside dashed box).
 Items marked 	extcolor{three_color_c1}{green} belong to the 	extcolor{three_color_c1}{*Phoneme*} level, items marked 	extcolor{three_color_c2}{orange} belong to the 	extcolor{three_color_c2}{*Phonetic*} level and the 	extcolor{three_color_c3}{purple} dashed box indicates the set of items that are dominated by *S*.</p>
 </div>

 A schematic representation of a simple domination query string that retrieves all annotation items *A* of level `L1` that are dominated by items `B` in level `L2` (i.e., items that are directly or indirectly linked) is `[L1 == A ^{`  L2 == B]}.
 Although the domination relationship is directed the domination operator is not.
 This means that either items in `L1` dominate items in `L2` or items in `L2` dominate items in `L1`.
 Note that link definitions that specify the validity of the domination have to be present in the `emuDB` configuration for this to work (see Chapter \@ref(chap:emuDB) for details).
-An example of a query string using the domination operator is displayed in R Example \@ref(rexample:domq).
+An example of a query string using the domination operator is displayed in the R code snippet below.

 ```r